flowroute/sms-reminder/README.md

 # Appointment Reminder

 Appointment Reminder is a microservice that allows you to send appointment reminders to users.
 For example, you might manage appointments at a medical clinic.
 This service can be used to send reminders at a time that you set to patients of upcoming appointments.
-The patient is them prompted to confirm yes or no to the reminder message.
+The patient is then prompted to confirm yes or no to the reminder message.

 The service uses a SQL backend and exposes an API endpoint that uses the following methods: